 Extractive resources are often seen as a 'curse' in poor countries.
 For instance, a widespread interpretation of Niger's Tuareg rebellions of the early 1990s and mid-2000s ties them to uranium exploitation in the northern region of the country.
 In this case, however, the empirical data do not support the notion.
-The élan of the first Tuareg rebellion came from the Azaouagh fossil valley area (in the region of Tahoua)-Niger's version of Mali's Azawad-and not from the Aïr, which is the area adjacent to the uranium mines.
-In addition, there was no talk of uranium in that period, since the ore was only minimally exploited due to a major slump in international markets, accruing only trifling income to Niger's then sinking state revenue.
+The élan of the first Tuareg rebellion came from the Azaouagh fossil valley area (region of Tahoua) - Niger's version of Mali's Azawad -, not from the Aïr, which is the area adjacent to the uranium mines; and there was no talk of uranium in that period, since the ore was only minimally exploited due to a major slump in international markets, accruing only trifling income to Niger's then sinking state revenue.
 The second rebellion used the uranium theme, but mostly for propaganda purposes and with some level of French involvement/manipulation.
-In fact, recent developments rather indicate that as far as the objectives of the Nigerien state are concerned-namely maintaining territorial integrity-uranium, coal and other natural resources in the North have been a blessing, not a curse.
+In fact, recent developments rather indicate that as far as the objectives of the Nigerien state - maintaining territorial integrity - are concerned, uranium, coal and other natural resources in the North have been a blessing, not a curse.

-On first appearance, both northern Niger and northern Mali verge on being Sahelian versions of the Bilad al-Siba, the 'ungoverned' (ungovernable?)
+On appearance, both Northern Niger and Northern Mali verge on being Sahelian versions of the Bilad al-Siba, the 'ungoverned' (ungovernable?)
 Berber south adjoining the Bilad al-Makhzan in old Morocco.
-This notion is also not entirely borne out by the facts.
-To be sure, these are vast areas (600,000 sq. km or 232,000 sq. miles for northern Niger) with small populations (below 500,000 people in northern Niger in 2005).
-While surprisingly large portions of these regions are in fact agriculturally viable-with abundant aguifers in oases and characteristic conflicts between colonizing agriculturalists and beleaguered herders-most of them are forbidding expanses of sand desert.
-Typically, such environments-immense, difficult and sparsely populated-are less governed than other parts of a territory.
-High costs of access are a deterrent and the thin demographic densities discourage expenditures that would tend to be larger in proportion to the smallness of the population.
-Unless they are involved in large commercial flows, regions like this are bound to be less developed, and certainly less economically vibrant, than other more populated and more hospitable areas.
+This notion too is not entirely borne by the facts.
+To be sure, these are vast areas (600,000 sq. km or 232,000 sq. miles for Northern Niger) with small populations (below 500,000 people in Northern Niger by 2005).
+While surprisingly large portions of these regions are in fact agriculturally viable - with abundant aquifers in oases and characteristic conflicts between colonizing tillers and beleaguered herders - most of them are forbidding expanses of sand desert.
+Typically, such environments - immense, difficult and sparsely populated - are less governed than other parts of a territory.
+High costs of access are a deterrent and the thin demographic densities discourage expenditures that would tend to be larger in proportion of the smallness of the population.
+Unless they are taken in large commercial flux, regions like this are bound to be less developed, certainly less economically vibrant, than other, more populated and more hospitable areas.
 Taking all of this into account, the potential Bilads al-Siba of Mali and Niger enjoyed, as it turns out, comparatively favorable conditions before the present crisis.

-Both northern Mali and northern Niger developed successful tourist industries, to the extent that an international airport in Agadez became the only viable airport in Niger outside of Niamey.
+Both Northern Mali and Northern Niger developed successful tourist industries, to the extent that an international airport in Agadez became the only viable airport in Niger outside of Niamey.
 There are smaller airports in the Malian localities of Kidal and Tessalit, all also made viable by tourism.
 In Mali, the Niger River runs through the region, supporting, besides Tuareg and Fulani nomads, the riverine Songhay people and kindred groups with strong economic and social ties with the rest of the country.
-Although the heavily populated South naturally enjoyed a more vibrant economy, the North had developed a special economy of its own, which was being increasingly integrated into a Saharan commercial space dominated by Algerian and Libyan capital and goods.3 This situation, of course, also obtained in northern Niger.
-There, the development of so-called counter-season agriculture and the new uranium boom of the early 2000s, combined with tourism, made the region of Agadez the most economically dynamic one in the country after Niamey.
-This can be measured by the fact that the city of Agadez became the second internal migration destination in the country, second only to the capital.
-In the ten-year period between 1996 (end of the first rebellion) and 2007 (beginning of the second rebellion), the population of that city and of Arlit doubled or trebled depending on estimates used, while the Aïr region also became part of the newly profitable trade in onions on a year-round basis.
-In short, despite the odds, these two regions were no economic backwaters in their own contexts-even though, especially for the pastoral economy, they remained acutely vulnerable to climatic vagaries.
+Although the heavily populated South naturally enjoyed a more vibrant economy, the North had developed a special economy of its own, which was being increasingly integrated into a Saharan commercial space dominated by Algerian and Libyan capital and goods.2 This, of course, also obtained in Northern Niger.
+There, the development of so-called counter-season agriculture and the new uranium boom of the early